How The MAD Act Provides A Plan For Artificial Intelligence

 DOJ Prosecution

-Mandatory referral for CBRN violations (18 U.S.C. § 175, § 2332a), autonomous weapons on U.S. soil (§ 242), child safety violations (§ 2252A), and aggravated self-replication reaching critical infrastructure (§ 1030).
+Mandatory DOJ referral for CBRN violations (18 U.S.C. §§ 175, 2332a), autonomous weapons against persons on U.S. soil (§ 242), AI-generated CSAM and child-safety violations (§ 2252A), and aggravated self-replication.
+The Attorney General must initiate proceedings or transmit a written declination within 30 days; declinations are publicly published.

 Personal Liability